garrandall/popular-music-data/tracks/no-guidance-chris-brown-drake.md

 No nine to five, put the work in
-Flaws and all, I love 'em all, to me, you're perfect Baby girl, you got it, girl, you got it, girl (Oh-oh) You got it, girl, you got it, girl (Ooh)
+Flaws and all, I love 'em all, to me, you're perfect Baby girl, you got it, girl, you got it, girl (Oh-oh) You got it, girl, you got it, girl (Oh)

 I don't wanna play no games, play no games
 Fuck around, give you my last name (Oh)